Jhan Mariñez: Los Angeles Dodgers

 He signed a minor league contract with the Los Angeles Dodgers after being released by Detroit.
-He was assigned to the AA Chattanooga Lookouts.
+He was assigned to the Double–A Chattanooga Lookouts.
 In 21 appearances, he was 7–1 with a 4.91 ERA.

 Tampa Bay Rays

 On December 31, 2014, he signed a minor league contract with the Tampa Bay Rays.
-He spent the entire 2015 season between the AA and AAA levels of the Rays.
+He spent the entire 2015 season between the Double–A and Triple–A levels of the Rays.

 Milwaukee Brewers

 On May 13, 2016, Mariñez was acquired off waivers by the Milwaukee Brewers.
 He made his Brewers debut on May 22, coming in relief of Chase Anderson, facing the New York Mets.
 He gave up no hits, walked one and struck out four in two innings of work.
-He was designated for assignment on May 15, 2017, to create room for Brent Suter who was recalled from AAA.
+He was designated for assignment on May 15, 2017, to create room for Brent Suter who was recalled from Triple–A.

 Pittsburgh Pirates

 On May 18, 2017, Mariñez was claimed off waivers by the Pittsburgh Pirates.